5baddi/laravel-google-ads-lib/readme.md

 use BADDIGroup\GoogleAds\GoogleAds;
 ```

-All needed configuration data is took from `google-ads.php` config file.
+All needed configuration data is took from `googleads.php` config file.
 But you always may pass new values on the fly if required.

 You may override the default environment value calling the env method:

 ```
-$ads->env('test');
+$ads->setAccessLevel('test');
 ```

-Also, you may get the env value by getEnv method:
+Also, you may get the access level value by getAccessLevel method:

 ```
-$ads->getEnv();
+$ads->getAccessLevel();
 ```

 If need to override the oAuth details, just call the oAuth method like so: